jamiebarrow/training/README.md

 - [Rust](./Courses/Rust/README.md)
     - I want to learn Rust myself, it has been a goal for a while, and I did start a while ago, but forgot a lot if not all of it because I don't use it everyday.
-They say the best way to learn is to teach, so lets see if I can do at least one of these :P
+They say the best way to learn is to teach, so if I can achieve at least one of those goals, I would be happy 😄